web-mev/pca/README.md

 This repository contains a WebMeV-compatible analysis tool for performing a 2-d PCA analysis.
 It creates a tab-delimited file with the reduced/projected coordinates.

-After pulling the Docker image (see "packages"), the PCA analysis can be run as follows:
+After pulling the Docker image (see "packages" under this repo), the PCA analysis can be run as follows:

 ```
 docker run -v $PWD:/work ghcr.io/web-mev/pca:<tag> \